DevJasperNL/CodeCasa/README.md

 ### 🛠️ NetDaemon Utilities (`CodeCasa.NetDaemon.Utilities`)

 A collection of utility classes for working with NetDaemon entities.
 These utilities are tailored to the use-cases of this project but may be useful for similar implementations in other projects.

-### 🧩 Pipeline (`CodeCasa.Pipeline`)

-Contains the pipeline implementation used for building modular automation flows.
-Each pipeline node has its own agency, allowing for clean separation of responsibilities.
-While currently project-specific, this may be extracted into a standalone library in the future.